OS11-UTN/ex12-14-traveling-salesman-problem-fernandoorge/README.md

 ![](ex14_tsp_cities.png)

-Since the graph is assumed to be complete (i.e. each point is adjacent to each other), a trivial solution is obtained visiting each node in increasing order, as shown below
+Since the graph is assumed to be complete (i.e. each point is adjacent to each other), a trivial solution is obtained by visiting each node in increasing order, as shown below

 ```
     Initial tour: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14]